-Conor is a recent graduate of Central School of Speech and Drama, and is currently studying on the MA Dramatic Writing course at Drama Centre, Central Saint Martins, where tutors include John Yorke, Rob Drummer and Lucy Kerbel and Tony Clarke.
+Conor is a graduate of Central School of Speech and Drama, and has just completed his MA in Dramatic Writing with distinction at Drama Centre, Central Saint Martins, where tutors include John Yorke, Rob Drummer and Lucy Kerbel and Tony Clarke.

 Conor is from Manchester and has been living in London for the last five years.
 A lot of Conor’s work is rooted in northern communities, and he is passionate about giving regional characters more of a voice both in theatre and on screen.